Celeborn2BeAlive/openglnoel/docs/gltf-viewer-02-gltf-03-drawing.md

 These 3 matrices will need to be send to the GPU with `glUniformMatrix4fv` later.

 ## The drawNode function

+> The part to replace in this section is // TODO The drawNode function

 Now we can attack the `drawNode` function.
 The first step is to get the node (as a `tinygltf::Node`) and to compute its model matrix from the parent matrix.
 Fortunately for you, I included a helper function `getLocalToWorldMatrix(node, parentMatrix)`.
 If you are interested you can take a look at the code, its mostly calls to glm function to perform the right maths.